Shallow-Seek/fazif.yazi/README.md

 - `Alt-c`: Search directories in the current working directory
 - `Ctrl-t`: Search files in the current working directory
 - `Ctrl-f`: Search directories from the root
-- `Ctrl-r`: Search files from the root
-- `Ctrl-p`: Toggle the preview window
+- `Ctrl-p`: Toggle the preview window/position
 - `Ctrl-x`: Open in Yazi (new instance)(if `setsid` is not available, use `nohup`)
 - `Ctrl-a`: Open in nnn(replace it with yours)(if `setsid` is not available, use `nohup`)
 - `Ctrl-s`: Open in thunar(replace it with yours)(if `setsid` is not available, use `nohup`)